jesse-ai/docs/docs/docs/indicators/custom-indicators.md

 -   Mathematical operations involving a NaN will either return a NaN or raise an exception.
 -   Comparisons involving a NaN will return False.

-What's the reasons for that?
+What's the reason for that?
 Depending on your calculation you might need N candles from the past.
 Because of that, you won't be able to calculate a value for the indicator at the beginning of your candle data for exactly these N candles.
 To avoid future problems in your strategy or calculations these should be set to  `np.nan` and not zero.
-Imagine a strategy where you enter on this condition `self.indicator_value < self.price`.
-If you had used zero instead of NaN and the current indicator value couldn't be calculate because of missing candles from the past or another problem in your calculation, the condition would be True, even if the real indicator value would be greater or the same as price.
+Imagine a strategy where you enter in this condition `self.indicator_value < self.price`.
+If you had used zero instead of NaN and the current indicator value couldn't be calculated because of missing candles from the past or another problem in your calculation, the condition would be True, even if the real indicator value would be greater or the same as the price.
 If you had used NaN it would return False as explained above and you are safe.

 ### The thing with length

 Numpy makes calculations with arrays easy.
-For example you can easily create hl2 prices like that:
+For example, you can easily create hl2 prices like that:
 ```python
 candles_hl2 = (candles[:, 3] + candles[:, 4]) / 2
 ```
-That works because `candles[:, 3]` and `candles[:, 4]`have the same shape / length.
+That works because `candles[:, 3]` and `candles[:, 4]` have the same shape/length.
-That's the reason why it's important to always keep the lenght consistent.
+That's the reason why it's important to always keep the length consistent.
 [Use this to match lengths](https://docs.jesse.trade/docs/indicators/custom_indicator.html#make-it-the-same-lenght-again) and read this to understand why it's important to use NaN for missing values: [The thing with NaN and zero](#the-thing-with-nan-and-zero).

 ### Numba

 Jesse uses [Numba](https://numba.pydata.org/) to speed up indicator calculations.
-Numba works good on loops and a lot numpy functions.
+Numba works well on loops and a lot of numpy functions.
 Check the Numba docs.
 [Here](https://github.com/jesse-ai/jesse/blob/21b4438a817f4c2ffcab6b95a8518832e49abb89/jesse/indicators/high_pass.py) you will find a usage example from Jesse's indicators.

 ### External libraries for technical indicators and things to be aware of

 There are mainly two kinds of python libraries for technical indicators: Some are Pandas based and some are Numpy based.
 For performance reasons Jesse uses Numpy.

 #### Talib

 Talib is a perfect match for Jesse as it uses Numpy.
 ```python
 import talib
 ema = talib.EMA(candles[:, 2], timeperiod=period)
 ```

 #### Tulipy

 Tulipy returns Numpy, but has two things you need to be aware of.
 ```python
 import tulipy
 zlema = tulipy.zlema(np.ascontiguousarray(candles[:, 2]), period=period)
 zlema_with_nan = np.concatenate((np.full((candles.shape[0] - zlema.shape[0]), np.nan), zlema)
 ```
-  - Tulipy accepts only contiguousarray.
+  - Tulipy accepts only contiguous arrays.
 The conversion can be done with: `np.ascontiguousarray(candles[:, 2])`
   - The returned length of the array varies.
 That's connected to the problem explained in [The thing with NaN and zero](#the-thing-with-nan-and-zero).
 Tulipy just strips the values it couldn't calculate.
 To stay consistent with the length of our arrays we need to add those NaN ourself: `np.concatenate((np.full((candles.shape[0] - zlema.shape[0]), np.nan), zlema), axis=0)`.
 This compares the lengths and adds the difference as NaN to the beginning of the indicator array.

 #### Libraries using Pandas

 There are libraries out there using pandas.
 To use them you need to convert Numpy to Pandas.
 You can use [this helper function](https://docs.jesse.trade/docs/utils.html#numpy-candles-to-dataframe) for the conversion.
 The result of the indicator needs to be then converted back to numpy.
 Probably that will do it: [pandas.Series.to_numpy](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.to_numpy.html#pandas-series-to-numpy).
 All that converting will cost you performance and Pandas itself is less performant than Numpy.

 ### Loops

 Try to avoid loops whenever possible.
 Numpy and Scipy have a lot of functions that can replace the stuff that you might want to do in a loop.
 Loops will make the backtest very slow.
 The worst would be a loop within a loop.
 Do some research on ways to avoid them.
 Jesse's Discord or Stackoverflow might be a good place.

 #### How to do a loop if you couldn't avoid it:

-For this example we calculate the difference of the closing price to the closing price 10 candles ago.
-First we create an empty array with NaNs.
-(For the reason check out: [The thing with NaN and zero](#the-thing-with-nan-and-zero)) Then we do the loop starting with i = 10, as we need 10 past candles for this calculation to work until we reach the maximal available candle length.
+For this example, we calculate the difference between the closing price to the closing price 10 candles ago.
+First, we create an empty array with NaNs.
+(For this reason check out: [The thing with NaN and zero](#the-thing-with-nan-and-zero)) Then we do the loop starting with i = 10, as we need 10 past candles for this calculation to work until we reach the maximal available candle length.
 ```python
     close = candles[:, 2]
     my_indicator_from_loop = np.full_like(close, np.nan)